 Fenugreek oil can be used to get rid of dry skin and keep its moisture, by using this topical oil for the skin, adding it to a spoon of yogurt, and applying it on the skin.

-You can also make a mask for the skin using fenugreek oil to increase its moisture and cleanliness by mixing an equal amount of fenugreek oil with vitamin E oil, plus to a spoon of yogurt, then put the mixture on the skin or face.
+You can also make a mask for the skin using fenugreek oil to increase its moisture and cleanliness by mixing an equal amount of fenugreek oil with vitamin E oil, plus a spoon of yogurt, then put the mixture on the skin or face.

 Fenugreek oil side effects